Vit (river): Settlements and economy

 The river flows in Lovech and Pleven Provinces.
-There are 19 settlement along its course, including 16 villages and three towns.
-In Lovech province are Teteven (town) and Glozhene in Teteven Municipality, and Toros, Dermantsi and Aglen in Lukovit Municipality.
-In Pleven Province are located Sadovets, Krushovitsa and Gradina in Dolni Dabnik Municipality, Tarnene, Disevitsa, Yasen and Opanets in Pleven Municipality, Dolna Mitropoliya (town), Bivolare, Bozhuritsa, Riben and Komarevo in Dolna Mitropoliya Municipality, and Kreta and Gulyantsi (town) in Gulyantsi Municipality.
+There are 19 settlements along its course, including 16 villages and three towns.
+The settlements in Lovech province are Teteven (town) and Glozhene in Teteven Municipality, and Toros, Dermantsi and Aglen in Lukovit Municipality.
+In Pleven Province, the settlments on the river are Sadovets, Krushovitsa and Gradina in Dolni Dabnik Municipality, Tarnene, Disevitsa, Yasen and Opanets in Pleven Municipality, Dolna Mitropoliya (town), Bivolare, Bozhuritsa, Riben and Komarevo in Dolna Mitropoliya Municipality, and Kreta and Gulyantsi (town) in Gulyantsi Municipality.
 Its waters, especially in the lower course in the Danubian Plain, are utilized for irrigation.
-Part of them are also diverted for industrial needs, as well as limited electricity generation at the small Lisets Hydro Power Plant.
+Part of them are also diverted for industrial needs, as well as for limited electricity generation at the small Lisets Hydro Power Plant.
 The green Cherni Vit cheese is only produced in the homonymous village in the upper reaches of the Vit.

 Along the entire length of the river valley apart from the final three kilometers at the mouth and the uppermost section of the Beli Vit pass roads of the national network, including a 33 km stretch of the third class III-358 road between the confluence with the Debelshtitsa and Glozhene, and the entire 61 km length of the third class III-305 road and 27 km length of the third class III-118 road.
 Near the village of Toros the river is crossed by the Hemus motorway.